 - Section 6: Free UX Resume Template

 Section 1: Goal of the Resume

-The goal of the resume is to communicate your work experience so that employers have a high level summary of who you are and quickly evaluate if you have the right background for the job.
+The goal of the resume is to communicate your work experience so that employers have a high level summary of who you are and quickly evaluate if you have the right background for a UX job.

 In fact, knowing what a resume is in relation to two other application pieces – the cover letter and portfolio – will help create a lean resume that doesn’t try to do too much at once:

 Example: if you catch yourself writing a long personal summary and don’t have enough space for the rest of your resume, save that for your cover letter.
 Think high-level and concise.

 Next, let’s dive into what you should do before starting to write your resume.

 Section 2: Start with a Plain Text Resume

 Before you jump into Microsoft Word, I’d avoid any headaches and start writing in a plain text (.TXT) file.
 (Don’t worry, we’re still going to design a beautiful resume at the end).